CANADA

 New Britain, CT, United States

 Maple syrup is an emblem of Canadian identity.
 When people think about Canada, this gooey brown sweetness is often where their minds go.
 Loved by many, maple syrup has created a name for Canada.
-More than fifty countries each year import maple syrup from Canada, proving that the world cannot get enough of its taste.
+More than 60 countries each year import maple syrup from Canada, proving that the world cannot get enough of its taste.

 From Tree to Table